junxit/us-congress-bills-115/metadata.md

 - 2017-01-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text of measure as passed: CR H569-570)
 - 2017-01-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text of measure as passed: CR H569-570)
 - 2017-01-24 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2017-02-10 — Referred to the Committee on Environment and Public Works.
+- 2017-02-10 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2017-02-10 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.